gguliants/Cleansea/README.md

 # cleansea_model

-The CNN model for the Cleansea App.
-It classifies different types of trash, debris, etc. from the TACO dataset.
+Our CNN model for the Cleansea App.
+It classifies four of the most common and critical types of trash, debris, etc. from the TACO custom dataset, which we adapted from the original Taco dataset.
+*Model and adapted dataset were developed by Julia Huang from Team cloud9.